hamzahik/wakanda-paas-doc/docs/getting_started.rst

 .. image:: images/domain.png

-Optionnaly, you can add subdomains and custom domains to your new application configuration.
+Optionally, you can add subdomains and custom domains to your new application configuration.

 .. image:: images/subdomains.png